-Individual assignments, but you may discuss with classmates until you sit down at the computer to enter your own answers.
-Essentially this means you can discuss conceptual questions that you may have, but arriving at the numerical answer should be an individual effort.
+Individual assignments, but you may discuss with others until you sit down at the computer to enter your own answers.
 Each person must submit his or her own answer(s).
 You must do this without any input from anyone.

-- These assignments are designed to be comprehensive problem over a particular chapter (or chapters).
-Most of the time, these assignments have tax forms as a requirement. - The due dates for all T-assignments are indicated in the accompanying assignment schedule. - T-assignments will generally be submitted through the Connect web site.
+- These assignments are designed to be comprehensive over a particular chapter (or chapters).
+Think of it like traditional homework, instead of a pre-class assignment. - The due dates for all T-assignments are indicated in the accompanying assignment schedule. - T-assignments will generally be submitted through the Connect web site.
 I will let you know in advance for exceptions to this general rule (there will definitely be some).
-Those exceptions will be submitted through Carmen. - T-assignments must be submitted before 11:59 p.m. on the due date. - There are 10 T-Assignments which are graded based on accuracy. - One T-assignments can be dropped from your total score.
-T-Assignment #9 CANNOT be one of your drops. - As indicated in the point detail list above, these assignments in total account for 150 points of your total (15 pts each).

-Solutions to the T assignments (and in-class cases) will be posted on Carmen for your review after we cover the topics for the assigned material in class.
+Those will be submitted through Carmen. - T-assignments must be submitted before 6:15 p.m. on the due date (either through Connect or Carmen, depending on the assignment). - There are 8 T-Assignments which are graded based on accuracy. - Two T-assignments can be dropped from your total score.
+You will not be allowed to drop the second to last T assignment (Chp.
+8), which is a tax return question. - As indicated in the point detail list above, these assignments in total account for 60 points of your total (10 pts each). - Solutions to the T assignments (and in-class cases) will be posted on Carmen for your review after we cover the topics for the assigned material in class.
 You will also be able to get feedback from Connect on the assignments submitted through Connect.

-In-Class Cases: We will complete many in-class problems/cases/activities during the semester.
+In-Class Cases: We will complete many in-class problems and/or cases during the semester.
 These may come from the textbook or may be posted on Carmen before class.
-Please be prepared to access these files from your device during class when instructed to do so.
-You will be called upon during class to provide answers so you need to stay on task while we work on these.
-In addition, each day you will upload your completed work to Carmen for points (at least 20 days - so 2 pts per day).
+Please be prepared to access these files from your device during the live class when instructed to do so.
+While there are no specific points associated with the in-class cases, you will be called upon during class to provide answers so you need to stay on task while we work on these.

-Examinations: Exams are individual red assignments.
+Examinations: Exams are individual red assignments - open book.
 Exams will assess a student's ability to apply tax laws and rules to a set of given facts and circumstances.
-The exams may include true/false, short answer, multiple choice, conceptual questions, and work-out problems.
+The exams may include true/false, short answer, multiple choice, conceptual questions, and workout problems.
 Exams will be open book/note.
 Since time tends to always be a factor for tax exams, students should organize materials in a manner that makes things easy to find.
 It is recommended that you create notes/Excel spreadsheets/etc. while studying each chapter and doing homework, rather than waiting until the last minute.
 Texting a friend or classmate via iMessage, etc. on your device is not an acceptable form of communication during an exam.
-Also, our desks are not large in this classroom so plan accordingly.